Our services

 Who Needs Workers' Compensation Insurance?

 While workers' compensation insurance is not required for most private employers in Texas, it is still highly recommended.
 This type of insurance offers financial protection for both employers and employees in case of a workplace injury or illness.
-It's a wise investment for any business, no matter its size, as it can help prevent financial loss due to medical expenses, lost wages, and potential legal fees.
+It's a wise investment for any business and can help prevent financial loss due to medical expenses, lost wages, and potential legal fees.

 What are the Risks of Not Having It?